I enjoy growing pumpkins and like giving advice on the best growing methods.

 How to Plant Pumpkins

 Many people have raised pumpkins, gourds, and other vining plants in hills for centuries.
 However, for years I used row crop techniques to raise pumpkins and gourds to great success.
-Increased numbers of plants make for higher yields, better ground cover which conserves water and edges out weeds in your garden.
-It's easier to plant, and maintain row crop pumpkins and gourds than conventional hills.
+Increased numbers of plants make for higher yields and better ground cover, which conserves water and edges out weeds in your garden.
+It's easier to plant and maintain row crop pumpkins and gourds than conventional hills.

 Harvesting your row-cropped gourds and pumpkins is a joyous experience.
 As the vines die off, your mature gourds and pumpkins become visible through the foliage.
 Now you have a bountiful harvest for home use or for selling at your local produce markets.
 Now that you're aware of the benefits of this planting method, try it out!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 K S Sood on May 28, 2018:

 I am having the problem of fruit drop before it matures.
 There is sufficient cow compost added to the soil where the pumpkin vine grows.
 I also add need cake and Epsom salt to the soil near the roots of the vine.
 The plant and fruit appears to be doing fine then suddenly it drops after it starts getting spoilt.